JasonShuyinta/reverse-proxy/README.md

 - node-http-proxy-json v.0.1.9

 ## Testing
 To test the software, 2 libraries were used: "jest" and "supertest".
-Tests were done on the return values the servers are supposed to return, and on the status codes and headers expected.
+Tests were done on the return values the servers are supposed to give, and on the status codes and headers expected.
 There are tests for the reverse-proxy file, and the on the 2 servers.